catapinedajr/Admin-Portal/replit.md

 - Estimated Read Time: 3 minutes
 - Cultural Alignment: Match language sophistication to `cultural_stage` from database

-**Step 4: Generate 3 Supporting Facts**
+**Step 4: Generate 3 Leading Questions**
-- Extract 3 key concepts from lesson that need emphasis
-- Create facts that serve as "preview" or "building blocks" for lesson understanding
+- Transform facts into compelling questions that create curiosity about the lesson content
+- Questions should be thought-provoking and connect to reader's existing knowledge or concerns
+- Each question sets up a key concept that will be answered in the lesson below
-- **Continuity Check**: Ensure facts don't repeat concepts from previous days unless intentionally reinforcing
+- **Continuity Check**: Build on vocabulary and concepts from previous days in question phrasing
-- Use vocabulary and analogies established in prior days where appropriate
+- Use familiar analogies and references established in prior days
-- Reference previous examples when introducing related concepts
-- Written at target reading level with familiar analogies (consistent with established terminology)
+- Written at target reading level with accessible language
 - Categories: Technology, Economics, Security (varied for engagement)
-- Icons: Simple emoji representations
+- Icons: Simple emoji representations matching question themes
-- Order: Most fundamental → supporting concepts → broader implications
+- Order: Most fundamental question → supporting concepts → broader implications

-**Step 5: Generate 3 Dive Deeper Sections**
-- Each linked to corresponding fact by fact_id
-- Structure: Explanation + Examples (JSON array) + Visual Description + Key Takeaways (JSON array)
-- **Learning Continuity**: Build explanations that reference relevant concepts from previous days
-- Language: Match day's reading level with familiar analogies (maintain terminology consistency)
-- **Focused Insights**: Maximum 60-80 words for explanation - single clear insight rather than comprehensive coverage
-- **Vocabulary Control**: Use ONLY vocabulary established in previous days plus everyday language - no unexplained jargon
-- **Memorable Analogies**: One powerful analogy per section using familiar concepts (magic safe, shared notebook, robot accountants)
-- Examples: 4 real-world scenarios users can relate to, connecting to prior examples when relevant
-- Visual descriptions: Help users mentally picture abstract concepts using established mental models
-- Key takeaways: 4 bullet points that reinforce the growing knowledge foundation
+**Question Formats:**
+- **Problem-focused**: "Why do banks take 3-5 days to move your money?"
+- **Curiosity-driven**: "What if money couldn't be printed by governments?"
+- **Personal relevance**: "How can you truly own digital money?"
+- **Comparison-based**: "What makes Bitcoin different from regular money?"
+- **Future-oriented**: "Could Bitcoin replace traditional banking?"

-**Step 6: Generate 6 Quiz Questions**
+**Step 5: Generate 6 Quiz Questions**
-- Question 1: Tests first daily fact understanding
+- Question 1: Tests understanding of first leading question and its lesson answer
-- Question 2: Tests second daily fact concept
+- Question 2: Tests comprehension of second leading question and concept resolution
-- Question 3: Tests third daily fact application
+- Question 3: Tests application of third leading question's lesson insights
 - Question 4: Tests lesson synthesis/connection to broader Bitcoin knowledge
 - Question 5: Tests practical application or connects current day concepts to previous learning
 - Question 6: Tests deeper comprehension or real-world application of the day's concepts